 Together with its EU partners France is working to promote responsible and sustainable management of the UN.
 To that end, it has set itself 3 goals:

 Faced with a regular budget and a peacekeeping budget (PKO) that have been constantly increasing over the last 15 years, France is in favor of improved expenditure control.
-The adoption of the 2014-2015 regular budget, which notably resulted in an initial budget that was USD35 million less than the final implementation of the budget for 2014-2015, is a first step in this direction but other more structural measures must follow:
+The adoption of the 2014-2015 regular budget, which notably resulted in an initial budget representing a zero nominal growth compared with the final implementation of the budget for 2014-2015, is a first step in this direction but other more structural measures must follow:

 The scale of contributions must be more in line with member states’ capacity to pay.
 The scale of contributions is renegotiated every three years but is still very unfair; France for example contributes 5.59% of the budget while its share of GNI is 4.52%.
 Although certain adjustments are necessary, notably adjustments that will benefit the poorest countries, greater consideration must be given to states’ capacity to pay.

 The budgetary procedure must be overhauled, in particular the recosting methodology.
 The budgetary procedure which culminates every two years in the adoption of the biennial budget should better protect states against volatility in expenditure.
 In this respect, continuing to use the so-called recosting methodology, which involves updating the budget every year according to inflation and the exchange rates recorded, is not sustainable; the UN should have a strategy to manage these risks.

 The civilian capabilities of the PKOs must be streamlined.
 The civilian capabilities of the PKOs are essential to the proper operation of the missions and represent more than a fifth of the PKO budget and approximately 25,000 personnel members.
 Streamlining this component requires the implementation of reforms initiated within the framework of the Global Field Support Strategy as well as the development of performance indicators in order to compare the civilian components of each of the missions.